Isa Bey Ishaković: Career

 Isa Bey was appointed governor of Bosnia in 1463/64.
-He started building Sarajevo in 1463 in the former Bosnian province of Vrhbosna, beginning with building the core of the city's Old Town district, including a mosque, a closed marketplace, a public bath, a hostel, and the Governor's castle (Saray), which gave the city its present name.
+He founded Sarajevo in 1463 in the former Bosnian province of Vrhbosna, beginning with building the core of the city's Old Town district, including a mosque, a closed marketplace, a public bath, a hostel, and the Governor's castle (Saray), which gave the city its present name.
 In much the same way and year he also founded Novi Pazar (in Serbia), rendered from Yeni Pazar, literally meaning "new marketplace", some eleven kilometers from the medieval settlement of Trgovište ("Trgovište" means "marketplace").
 There he built a mosque, a marketplace, a public bath, a hostel, and a compound.
 He is also responsible for establishing a number of other cities and towns in the region.
 Ishaković built many important buildings part of the Old Bazaar in Skopje, like the Čifte Hammam, Kapan Han, Ishak Bey Mosque (dedicated to his father Ishak Bey, also known as Isaklija or Aladža), the madrasa (Islamic school) and library (within Ishak Bey's Mosque, one of the first Islamic libraries in Europe), and many other buildings that belonged to his endowment (waqf, vakuf).

 Isa Bey participated in ransom slavery in 1470 when he ransomed a highly positioned Ottoman official named Mustafa by releasing the wife of Croatian nobleman Ivan Marković and paying 500 ducats to Ragusan Frančesko Micalović, the agent in this transaction.

 Family tree

-After Franz Babinger in the Encyclopedia of Islam:
+Per Franz Babinger in the Encyclopedia of Islam:

-After Amir Isajbegovic in the Kuca onih sto sade dud - Rekonstrukcija:
+Per Amir Isajbegovic in the Kuca onih sto sade dud - Rekonstrukcija: